All Episodes

 If you're depending on them, that's absolutely true.

-And uh gonna look into it.
+We're going to look into it.

-We gotta find this out.
+We've got to find this out.

-People who are 60 and 61 to 65, that kind of thing.
+People who are 61 to 65, that kind of thing.

 Right.

-What's your what's your favorite football team, Richard?
+What's your favorite football team, Richard?

-The cowboys?
+The Cowboys?

 He used to be.